satchelspencer/hsrs/docs/overview.md

 ### sampling

-when learning, we need to create specific instances of elements as cards to test a users knowledge through a process called sampling. at its simplest, sampling is starting at a root element, then searching deeply through possible values of its parameters and repeating the sampling process for each of them.
+when learning, we need to create specific instances of elements as cards to test a user's knowledge through a process called sampling. at it's simplest, sampling is starting at a root element, then searching deeply through possible values of its parameters and repeating the sampling process for each of them.

 when sampling, [constraints](#constraints) are built and enforced to maintain consistency within a particular card. this means many possible parameters for any given element are often discarded.